 (4) Whenever it shall appear that any person is violating or threatening to violate any provision of this act or any rule, regulation, or order made hereunder, the commission may bring a civil action in the name of the state against such person in the district court in the county of the residence of the defendant, or in the county of the residence of any defendant, if there be more than one (1) defendant, or in the county where the violation is alleged to have occurred, to restrain such person from continuing such violation or from carrying out the threat of violation.
 In such suit, the court may grant injunctions, prohibitory and mandatory, including temporary restraining orders and temporary injunctions.
-In such suit, the commission may seek damages to recover costs caused by such violation including, but not limited to, costs of well control, spill response and cleanup, restoration of fresh waters, well plugging and abandonment, and reclamation of surface disturbance.
+In such suit, the control, spill response and cleanup, restoration of fresh waters, well plugging and abandonment, and reclamation of surface disturbance.